 Creator-brand partnerships are now essential.
 These stats show how marketing teams are investing, and what’s actually working:

-49. 72% of marketers name Instagram as their go-to platform for creator collaborations, as noted by IZEA.
+48. 72% of marketers name Instagram as their go-to platform for creator collaborations.
 One in three says it delivers the best ROI.

 - Facebook: 28%